 Not only can tartar buildup cause bad breath, but it can also lead to tooth pain and cause tooth loss.
 Another critical reason to keep your dog’s teeth clean is to protect its mouth from bacteria that can infiltrate the gums and enter the bloodstream.
 Just as you need dental cleanings, so does your pet, especially as it ages.
 Brush your dog’s teeth regularly, and give it dental treats and toys to decrease tartar buildup.

 Spaying or neutering your pet involves a surgical procedure under general anesthesia to remove the ovaries and uterus in females or the testicles in males.
-Veterinarians perform these procedures to control the growth of animal populations, reduce the numbers of unwanted litters, and control sexual behavior in pets (urine marking, spraying, roaming, fighting, etc.), and to reduce or eliminate the possibility of certain diseases such as testicular and prostate cancer, uterine infections, and breast cancer.
+Veterinarians perform these procedures to control the growth of animal populations, reduce the numbers of unwanted litters, and control sexual behavior in pets, such as urine marking, spraying, roaming and fighting, etc. Spaying and neutering also reduces or eliminates the possibility of certain diseases such as testicular and prostate cancer, uterine infections, and breast cancer.

 We recommend spaying and neutering your pet when it’s between 5 and 6 months old.
 This allows sufficient growth and maturity, prevents the onset of puberty, and provides the maximum health benefits.
 That being said, your pet can be spayed or neutered at any point during their lifetime, as long as they are a healthy candidate for anesthesia and surgery.